 Each classroom leads to the outdoor classroom or the courtyard, bringing inside and outside spaces together as one.
 The outdoor environments invite children to use imagination and creativity in their play as they learn important skills.
 Because we value children's connection to the outdoors for its many benefits, every class enjoys a large block of time outside.

-Our "oudoor classroom" is a comprehensive, natural playscape meant to engage the children in micro-environments.
+Our "outdoor classroom" is a comprehensive, natural playscape meant to engage the children in micro-environments.
 Good Shepherd students play an active role in creating the outdoor space by helping to plant our garden, moving “loose parts” around such as logs and tires, and building structures with our Imagination Playground blocks.
-Children can choose to climb, ride trikes, play in our “mud kitchen”, dig under pergola vine-covered sand box, walk through our garden or hang out in the play house and wooden bus.
+Children can choose to climb, ride trikes, dig in our rock garden and sand box, walk through our garden or hang out in the play house and wooden "ship".
 In addition, our teachers work to make outdoor exploration time educational through dramatic play, art and science learning opportunities.

-Our courtyard space is specially equiped with STEAM equipment (Science, Technology/Toosl, Engineering, Art and Math) and serves as a space for "large learning" like painting a mural, pitching a tent, or making giant block structures.
+Our courtyard space is specially equipped with STEAM equipment (Science, Technology/Tools, Engineering, Art and Math) and serves as a space for "large learning" like painting a mural, pitching a tent, or making giant block structures.
 It has it's own mini-garden, with a rain barrel the children use for watering the flowers, herbs and vegetables we grow throughout the year.

 Children Have a Right to a Beautiful School...